Sign up to our Newsletter

 You must be an AAJ Law Student member and be enrolled in an ABA-approved law school to be eligible.

-You will also need to complete an application package, which includes filling out an online form.
-You are also required to submit your resume, your law student verification form, and a letter detailing your trial lawyer career aspirations.
+You must also complete an application package, including an online form.
+You must also submit your resume, law student verification form, and a letter detailing your trial lawyer career aspirations.

 Ms. JD Public Interest Scholarship

-The Ms. JD Public Interest Scholarship is aimed at women who are pursuing careers in public interest.
+The Ms. JD Public Interest Scholarship is aimed at women pursuing public-interest careers.
 Applicants should be entering their second or third year of law school.
-They should be members of the Ms. JD online community and be planning to work 30 hours per week to complete their summer placement.
+They should be members of the Ms. JD online community and plan to work 30 hours weekly to complete their summer placement.

 Empowering Women in Law Scholarship